What are the tournament dates?

 How much money has been donated to charity by the Wells Fargo Championship?

-The Wells Fargo Championship has donated over $26 million to charity in nineteen years.
+The Wells Fargo Championship has donated nearly $28 million to charity in twenty years.

 What is the tournament purse?